Charly Gaul, 1953 Criterium du Dauphine

 Charly Gaul

-Charly Gaul turned pro in May of 1953, the Criterium Dauphine in June of that year was his first big professional race.
-The Criterium Dauphine is an 8-day race in the French Alps.
+Charly Gaul turned pro in May 1953.
+The Criterium du Dauphine, an 8-day race in the French Alps, was his first big professional race in June of that year.
 We can see here, early in his career, the climbing skills that would go on to earn Gaul the nickname The Angel of the Mountains.
 Gaul rode well to finish in second place overall.

-Each print comes packaged in a crystal clear sealed bag with a descriptive insert.
-Beautifully packaged for gift giving.
+Each print is packaged in a crystal clear sealed bag with a descriptive insert, beautifully packaged for gift giving.

 Litho Size: 8 in. x 10 in.